MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/stdevif-aggfunction.md

 Returns the standard deviation value of *Expr* across the group where *Predicate* evaluates to `true`.

-## Examples
+## Example

-This example shows the standard deviation in a range of 1 to 100.
+The following example shows the standard deviation in a range of 1 to 100.

 **\[**[**Click to run query**](https://dataexplorer.azure.com/clusters/help/databases/Samples?query=H4sIAAAAAAAAAytKzEtPVahQSCvKz1UwVCjJVzA0MFAoLkktUDDkqlEoLs3NTSzKrEoFCqWklmWmaVToKFSoGinY2ioYaAIA/zirvz0AAAA=)**\]**